downad/raz/README.md

 choke | reduve breath over time evil | both: damage and choke over time

+For the region admin the mod allows {privileg region_admin}
+- to create an named city (maybe portected)
+- set some building plots for the playes, so player can protect ther own (region / areas / zones) in the city

 ## Versions
 - v 0.1 - start of the projekt
 - v 0.2	- placing regions, zones an areas by hand and these commands: region_mark pos1, region_mark pos2, region_mark set **region_name**